cynmojica1231/hm19/README.md

 ## Description
 This is an employee directory created with React.

-The directory can be filtered by typing a name in filter field and can be sorted.
+The user should be able to:

+  * Sort the table by at least one category

+  * Filter the users by at least one property.

 ## Table of Contents
 * [Installation](#installation)